 - 1. An individual who receives, or is a member of a family who receives cash public assistance; - 2.
 An individual who receives, or is a member of a family who receives, or has been determined with the six months prior to eligibility determination, eligible to receive food stamps; - 3.
 A member of a family whose annualized income does not exceed the higher of (a) Department of Health and Human Services poverty guidelines, or (b) the Department of Labor's Lower Living Standard Income Level; - 4.
-A member of a family whose annualized income does not exceed 200% of the Lower Living Standard
+A member of a family whose annualized income does not exceed 200% of the Health and Human Services (HHS) Poverty Guidelines for the current calendar year.